ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 --------------

 1. Discuss entries in table.
 For now, performance is not evaluated.

+2. SciSheets seeks to improve the programming skills of its users.
+It is hoped that Calcers will start using scripts, and that Scripters will gain better insight into modularization and testing.

 .. table:: Summary of Use Cases not handled in current spreadsheets
            and SciSheets features that are a solution to